-California Penal Code 245(a)(1) PC describes the violent crime assault with a deadly weapon as when a person attacks, or makes an attempt to attack, someone else with a deadly weapon, other than a firearm, or in a manner that is likely to cause great bodily injury.
+California Penal Code 245(a)(1) PC describes the violent crime assault with a deadly weapon as when a person attacks, or attempts to attack, someone else with a deadly weapon, other than a firearm, or in a manner that is likely to cause great bodily injury.

-Assault with a deadly weapon is generally called “ADW” and is the statute used by prosecutors to charge someone with a crime when there is an unlawful attempt to injure another individual with a deadly weapon.
+Assault with a deadly weapon is generally called “ADW.”
+The statute used by prosecutors to charge someone with a crime when an unlawful attempt to injure another individual with a deadly weapon.

 Definition of ADW